hugohir/Covid19_Hospitalizations/README.md

 The objective is to predict if a COVID-19 patient should be admitted to the ICU or treated at home.
 If a patient is likely to end up in the ICU, he/she should be admitted to the hospital and not allowed to go home.
 This may contribute to reducing the lethality of the virus.

 Classify patients into 2 classes: ICU and no-ICU.
 Provide insights.
+We will use Principal Component Analysis (PCA), Support Vector Machine (SVM), and Multiple Linear Regression (MLR).

 ## Dataset